 Worried about having to reveal your conviction to a potential employer?
 This is a huge problem for many folks who have a criminal history.
 Applying for a job is just one way your conviction can come back to haunt you even after you have served your time and paid your fines.
 But there is help out there from a post-conviction attorney.
 There are even ways to protect your privacy when applying for a job!
 Reach out to one of our qualified post conviction attorneys today who can help you expunge your records.

 Never heard of post conviction relief?
 Let’s say you’re convicted of a crime.
 You serve time, you pay fines.
 Is that the end?
-No. You have to live with repercussions of that conviction for years.
-But post conviction relief is available.
+No. You have to live with the repercussions of that conviction for years.
+But post-conviction relief is available.
 Post conviction relief describes the many laws that can help you after your conviction, even after you’ve served time and paid fines.

 Post conviction relief can help you in a number of ways after your conviction.
 If you have a drug or sex conviction, you may have to register with local authorities.
 Post conviction relief can loosen the restrictions for that requirement – or maybe even eliminate that requirement entirely.
 Your conviction may restrict or ban your ability to obtain certain licenses.
 Post conviction relief can lift those restrictions or bans.
 Even if your arrest didn’t lead to a conviction, post conviction relief can help you in that situation.

 Post conviction relief can even help with the indirect ramifications of your conviction: the remorse, the anger, the guilt.
 When post conviction relief is applied in your situation in the ways described above, the feelings surrounding that conviction can be alleviated because that conviction is not having such a destructive effect on your life anymore.
 If this sounds like the help that you need, you should seek out a post conviction attorney.
 There are attorneys available who know how to help you in these situations.
 Contact a post conviction lawyer today for help.